GM ranked worst automaker by U.S. suppliers -survey

-DETROIT General Motors Co (GM.N), already locked in a public relations crisis because of a deadly ignition defect that has triggered the recall of 2.6 million vehicles, has a new perception problem on its hands.
+DETROIT May 12 General Motors Co, already locked in a public relations crisis because of a deadly ignition defect that has triggered the recall of 2.6 million vehicles, has a new perception problem on its hands.

 The U.S. company is now considered the worst big automaker to deal with, according to a new survey of top suppliers to the car industry in the United States.